Hockey, Education and the Future of Our MJHL Stars

 Sports Director Clayton Dreger was at last night’s Virden-Neepawa game at the Iceplex, and during the second intermission asked MJHL Commissioner Kim Davis how successful he felt this years Showcase was....

-That was Kim Davis, Commissioner of the Manitoba Junior Hockey League, which concluded its 14th consecutive MJHL Showcase at the MTS Iceplex last night in Winnipeg.
+That was Kim Davis, Commissioner of the Manitoba Junior Hockey League, which concluded its 14th consecutive MJHL Showcase at the Bell MTS Iceplex last night in Winnipeg.